 31. I’m afraid of driving over large bridges because of a reoccurring nightmare I had as a child.
 In the dream I was driving over a bridge and when I got to the top it ended and all of the cars were falling into the water

-32. All of my tattoos were done in different states (Virginia, Georgia, New York, Oregon, New Hampshire….and the next one will be Maryland)
+32. Almost all of my tattoos were done in different states (Virginia, Georgia, New York, Oregon, New Hampshire, DC, Florida, and Maryland)

 33. I love all of the Chicago shows (Chicago PD, Chicago Med, Chicago Fire) and my daughter and I binge watch them each weekend